poneciak57/poneciak57/README.md

  - 💼 Junior Fullstack Developer at [ArteriaCS](http://arteriacs.pl)

- - ❤️ I love writing or reading Code, and improving my skills
+ - ❤️ I love writing or reading Code, and learning new skills

  - 📫 How to reach me ?:
     - discord: `poneciak#1573`